PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-06-20 06:56:39
+Last updated: 2024-06-20 06:57:12
-Random Quote: I keep making mistakes and not learning from them. - Cassie Howard
+Random Quote: But what is grief, if not love persevering? - Vision